Get that Linux feeling - on Windows

 If you use the actual Cygwin public key, and have an existing secure signature-checking process, you will counter many other attacks such as subversion of the Cygwin website and malicious certificates issued by untrustworthy certificate authorities (CAs).
 One challenge, of course, is ensuring that you have the actual Cygwin public key.
 You can increase confidence in the Cygwin public key by checking older copies of the Cygwin public key (to see if it's been the same over time).
 Another challenge is having a secure signature-checking process.
 You can use GnuPG to check signatures; if you have a trusted Cygwin installation you can install GnuPG.
 Otherwise, to check the signature you must use an existing trusted tool or install a signature-checking tool you can trust.

 Not everyone will go through this additional effort, but we make it possible for those who want that extra confidence.
-We also provide automatic mechanisms (such as our use of HTTPS) for those with limited time and do not want to perform the signature checking on the setup program itself.
-Once the correct setup program is running, it will counter other attacks as described in https://cygwin.com/faq/faq.html#faq.setup.install-security.
+We also provide automatic mechanisms (such as our use of HTTPS) for those with limited time and do not want to perform the signature checking on the Cygwin Setup program itself.
+Once the correct Setup program is running, it will counter other attacks as described in Q: 2.7.

-Is Cygwin Setup, or one of the packages, infected with a virus?
+Is the Cygwin Setup program, or one of the packages, infected with a virus?

 My computer hangs when I run Cygwin Setup!

 Both Network Associates (formerly McAfee) and Norton anti-virus products have been reported to "hang" when extracting Cygwin tar archives.
-If this happens to you, consider disabling your anti-virus software when running Cygwin Setup.
+If this happens to you, consider disabling your anti-virus software when running the Cygwin Setup program.
 The following procedure should be a fairly safe way to do that:

-This should be safe, but only if Cygwin Setup is not substituted by something malicious.
-See also https://cygwin.com/faq/faq.html#faq.setup.install-security for a description of how the Cygwin project counters man-in-the-middle (MITM) attacks.
+This should be safe, but only if the Cygwin Setup program is not substituted by something malicious.
+See also Q: 2.7 for a description of how the Cygwin project counters man-in-the-middle (MITM) attacks.

-See also https://cygwin.com/faq/faq.html#faq.using.bloda for a list of applications that have been known, at one time or another, to interfere with the normal functioning of Cygwin.
+See also BLODA for a list of applications that have been known, at one time or another, to interfere with the normal functioning of Cygwin.

 What packages should I download?
 Where are 'make', 'gcc', 'vi', etc?

-When using Cygwin Setup for the first time, the default is to install
+When using the Cygwin Setup program for the first time, the default is to install

 a minimal subset of all available packages.
 If you want anything beyond that,